© Crown copyright 2021

 - Action for Children - helps parents to spot the signs of poor mental health in their child and explains what to do to help

-- Every Mind Matters – simple and practical advice to support your mental health and wellbeing, including advice on looking after children and young people.
+- NHS advice – simple and practical advice to support your mental health and wellbeing, including advice on looking after children and young people.